DominoJavaAddInExample/JADemo1/README.md

 ![image](https://user-images.githubusercontent.com/844872/198114625-ba4b2bb4-a7ad-48cf-85be-e4d3f5145625.png)

+## Debugging

-If you see a message like below it means you have not registered JavaAddin properly or maybe it's built somehow worng.
+If you see a message like below:

+``
-> [57CC:0002-3994] 10/26/2022 09:12:08 PM  RunJava: Can't find class JavaAddinCoreDemo or lotus/notes/addins/JavaAddinCoreDemo/JavaAddinCoreDemo in the classpath.
+RunJava: Can't find class JavaAddinCoreDemo or lotus/notes/addins/javaaddincoredemo/JavaAddinCoreDemo in the classpath.
 Class names are case-sensitive.
+``

+Then check that:
+- `JavaUserClassesExt` and `JavaAddinCoreDemo` are populated correctly according to the instructions above.
+- Navigate to the Domino data directory and check that the JAR path defined in `JavaAddinCoreDemo` exists.
+- If you renamed the main class, then make sure that class exists in the compiled JAR.